Good to know

 - Imperial’s UCAS code is I50.

 - We advise all students to apply early.
-The deadline for most courses is 29 January, but for medicine it's 15 October.
+The deadline for most courses is in January, but for medicine it's 15 October.

 - Entry requirements can be found on our course pages.